 With that compound at the forefront of many studies on green tea, there is a strong link for green tea to both disease prevention, periodontal disease, and anti-aging.

-How Green Tea Reverses Damage and Protects your Teeth
+How Green Tea Reverses Damage and Protects Your Teeth

 Green tea helps protect you in a variety of ways.
 While it has anti-inflammatory properties and fights disease, studies also demonstrate that it is antimicrobial, helps fight off bone resorption, and even has cognitive benefits.
 To understand the importance of those mechanisms to our oral health, we need to explore the specific nutrients that make them happen.

 Anti-aging happens because EGCG neutralizes free radicals.
-Free radicals are dangerous because they are unstable atoms running amuck in our bodies.
+Free radicals are dangerous because they are unstable atoms running in our bodies.
 They cause cancer, damage skin, produce wrinkles, and (of course) cause aging.
-Although we don't understand as much as we'd like to about free radicals, we do know they cause illness when there are too many of them and not enough antioxidants (that's called oxidative stress).
+Although we don't understand as much as we'd like to about free radicals, we do know they cause illness when there are too many of them and not enough antioxidants (which is called oxidative stress).

 Green tea works against oxidative stress, protecting you from UV damage, skin wrinkling, and various illnesses.

 How Green Tea Eliminates Bacteria and Inflammation

 Because the polyphenols in green tea boost the immune system, our bodies fight infection more efficiently.
 While the body is primed to fight off disease, EGCG kills microbes directly, reduces dental plaque, and eliminates some viruses (even influenza).

 Because bacteria (like gingivitis along with other gum diseases) are killed by green tea, daily use of it helps to keep your gums clean and healthy.
 But bacteria are only part of the story.
 Inflammation reduces the body's ability to combat disease and stay healthy.

 When the body is inflamed, it remains at higher risk of losing the fight against various diseases.